The Markov-Chain Polytope with Applications: Introduction

-Next suppose that, for each $k \in [m],$ instead of there being only one $S_k,$ there exists a large set $\mbbS_k$ containing all {\em permissible} ``type-$k$' states''s.
-Fix to be their Cartesian product. $\mbbS $ is the set of all permissible Markov chains.
-The problem is to find the permissible Markov chain with smallest cost.
+Next suppose that, for each $k \in [m],$ instead of there being only one $S_k,$ there exists a large set $\mbbS_k$ containing all {\em permissible} ``type-$k$' states.
+Fix to be their Cartesian product, a set of Markov chains, and further assume that $\forall \bfS \in \mbbS,$ $\bfS$ has a unique stationary distribution.
+The problem is to find a Markov chain $\bfS \in\mbbS$ that minimizes $\cost(\bfS).$

-This problem first arose arose in the context of binary AIFV-$m$ coding \cite{iterative_3,iterative_m,iterative_2} (described later in detail in Section \ref{sec:AIFVlag}), in which a code is an $m$-tuple of binary coding trees, $\bfT=(T_0,T_1,\ldots,T_{m-1})$, where there are different rules for each $k$ on how to build the $k$'th coding tree.
-The cost of the AIFV-$m$ code $\bfT$ is the cost of a corresponding $m$-state Markov chain, so the problem of finding the minimum-cost binary AIFV-$m$ code reduced to finding a minimum-cost Markov chain \cite{iterative_4}.
-This same minimum-cost Markov chain approach approach was later used to find better parsing trees \cite{iwata2021aivf} and lossless codes for finite channel coding \cite{iwata2022joint}.
+This problem first arose in the context of binary AIFV-$m$ coding \cite{iterative_3,iterative_m,iterative_2} (also see Section \ref{sec:AIFVlag}), in which a {\em code} is an $m$-tuple $\bfT=(T_0,\ldots,T_{m-1})$ of binary coding trees for a size $n$ source alphabet; for each $k \in [m],$ there are different restrictions on the structure of $T_k.$ The cost of $\bfT$ is the cost of a corresponding $m$-state Markov chain, so the problem of finding the minimum-cost binary AIFV-$m$ code reduced to finding a minimum-cost Markov chain \cite{iterative_4}.
+This same minimum-cost Markov chain approach was later used to find better parsing trees \cite{iwata2021aivf}, lossless codes for finite channel coding \cite{iwata2022joint} and AIFV codes for unequal bit-cost coding \cite{IHWY24}.

-Note that in all of these problems, the input size $n$ was relatively small, e.g., a set of $n$ probabilities, but the associated $\mbbS_k$ had size exponential in $n.$ The previous algorithms developed for solving the problem were iterative ones that moved from Markov chain to Markov chain in $\cal S$, in some non-increasing cost order.
+In all these problems, the input size $n$ was relatively small, e.g., a set of $n$ probabilities, but the associated $\mbbS_k$ had size exponential in $n.$ The known algorithms for solving the problem were iterative ones that moved from Markov chain to Markov chain in $\mbbS$, in some non-increasing cost order.
 For the specific applications mentioned, they ran in exponential (in $n$) time.
-They also required solving a local optimzation procedure at each step, which was often polynomial time (in $n$).
+Each iteration step also required solving a local optimization procedure, which was often polynomial (in $n$) time.

 \cite{binary_search_2,GHIEEIT2023} developed a different approach for solving the binary AIFV-$2$ coding problem, corresponding to a $2$-state Markov chain, in weakly polynomial time using a simple binary search.
-In those papers they noted that they could alternatively solve the problem in weakly polynomial time via the Ellipsoid algorithm for linear programming \cite{ellipsoid} on a two-dimensional polygon.
-They hypothesized that this latter technique could be extended to $m > 2$ but only with a much better understanding of the corresponding multi-dimensional polytopes.
+In those papers, they noted that they could alternatively solve the problem in weakly polynomial time via the Ellipsoid algorithm for linear programming \cite{ellipsoid} on a two-dimensional polygon.
+They hypothesized that this latter technique could be extended to $m > 2$ but only with a better understanding of the geometry of the problem.